This article has been updated from its original text.

 Pressure ‘canners’, such as the heavy-duty All-American series, are more heavily constructed and designed for preserving food in jars for long term storage.
 Pressure canners offer the same benefits as pressure cookers, but commonly have larger capacities needed to preserve jars of meats, fish and many other types of food.
 Large pressure canners are not commonly used for everyday stovetop cooking since they are heavy and the thicker casting takes more time to heat up.

-Having a pressure cooker as a part of your food preparation equipment offers several advantages.
-Here are the six top benefits of pressure cooking:
+Having a pressure cooker as a part of your food preparation equipment offers several benefits.
+Here are the six top advantages of pressure cooking:

 1. Foods retain most of their nutrients and are tastier

-Eating foods that are pressure cooked offers more nutritional boost than those cooked for longer periods using traditional cookware.
+When discussing the question, ‘what are the benefits of pressure cooking?’, it’s important to consider nutrition.
+Eating foods that are pressure cooked offers a nutritional boost over those cooked for longer periods using traditional cookware.
 The longer foods are cooked, the more nutrients are destroyed.

 Foods cooked in a pressure cooker are ready faster, using less liquid.
 The liquid is boiled away leaving the food with most of its nutrients.
 The fact that foods are done in a shorter cooking time means they are less likely to lose their color and flavor, as well as minerals and vitamins that are evaporated or diluted when cooking in large quantities of water for longer periods of time.
 Pressure cookers reduce cooking time by as much as 70%, which is a great reduction in the time foods normally stay on the stove boiling or steaming away the natural taste and the nutrients.
 Overall, pressure cooking enhances the richness and natural flavors of foods.